azabiong/vim-highlighter/README.md

 ## Sync Mode

-When you want to synchronize highlighting of the current window with other split windows, you can use:
+When synchronizing the highlighting of the current window with other split windows, you can use:
  ```vim
   :Hi ==
  ```